UniMath/agda-unimath/src/order-theory/bounded-sequences-preorders.lagda.md

     map-is-inhabited (tot is-upper-bound-leq-is-upper-bound-sequence-Preorder)
 ```

-### A sequence lesser than a bounded sequence is bounded
+### A sequence bounded by a bounded sequence is bounded

 ```agda
 module _